Skip to main content

 How to import a set of shapefiles

-Shapefile data is spread across multiple file types, some of which are mandatory and some of which are optional.
-The following three file types are required to import data into Alloy:
+Shapefile data is spread across multiple file types, some of which are optional.
+The following file types are required for import:

 • .shp — the main shape file, which stores the feature geometry itself.